alfonsorosl/ArchLinux_install/README.md

 ## FINAL RECOMMENDATIONS:

 To make best use of your new system efficiently and safely I leave the following optional guides.
+These suggestions give instructions to install and setup packages that will manage your system's security both in terms of hardware care and data protection:

 [**Connecting to Wi-Fi:**](CONNECT_WIFI_networkmanager.md)